artie93/artie93/README.md

 ## Hello, I'm Artur! <img src="https://user-images.githubusercontent.com/82110564/189553856-2e7f8f30-80b4-484f-bfaa-9e5eb10f24e5.gif" width="30"> Welcome to my GitHub page!

 - 🎶 It's me, hi, I'm the problem-solver, it's me!
-- 🧑🏽‍💻 I’m interested in big data analysis and machine learning applied to molecular biophysics!
+- 🧑🏽‍💻 I’m interested in big data analysis and machine learning applied to the most diverse subjects!
 - 👾 I believe that coding and science should be fun and collaborative.
 - 🚀 I’m currently doing a PhD in computational chemistry with focus on renewable energies and environmentally-friendly processes!
 - 🧩 My multi-disciplinary skills are the key!